Frequently Asked Questions - Summer Camp

 Family Discount: The first two campers from the same family pay the full registration fee.
 The third+ family member(s) pays $80.
 No forms to fill out, just contact PLFC to request this discount.

-Early Bird Discount: Register by May 1st, combines with scholarship/family discounts.
+Early Bird Discount: Register by May 1st, can be combined with scholarship/family discounts.

-In addition to daily Bible studies, and campfires, PLFC has a wide array of summer camp activities including basketball, volleyball, swimming, paddle-boating, kayaking, canoeing, nature trails, zip line, rope swing, ropes course, nature sessions, disc golf, carpetball, fooseball, four square, ball field games, crafts, creek hike, and much more!
+In addition to daily Bible studies, and campfires, PLFC has a wide array of summer camp activities including basketball, volleyball, swimming, paddle-boating, kayaking, canoeing, nature trails, zip line, ropes course, nature sessions, disc golf, carpetball, four square, ball field games, crafts, creek hike, and much more!

-After arrival, campers worship and learn at Bible Study before dividing into groups for outdoor activities like canoeing, hiking, teambuilding and more.
-A packed lunch from home and a short horizontal preceed an afternoon of swimming, crafts, nature sessions, and more!
+After arrival, campers throw their energy into active games on the ballfield.
+Worship and Bible Study follow, along with a popsicle break, before campers are divided into groups for outdoor activities like hiking, zip line, nature walks, crafts, team building, and more!
+A packed lunch from home and a short horizontal proceed an afternoon of camper favorites, swimming and boating!
 Each day closes with a wrap-up session before parents pick up their children.

 The daily schedule is built around three meals and a snack.
 After breakfast, campers will participate in morning Bible Study followed by a popsicle break and a different activity session each morning.
 Afternoons rotate around swimming and more activities like crafts, sports, hiking, zip line, and more.
 After supper, campers gather for field games on the rec field, followed by snack and the evening campfire service on the island.